 The deets that matter for your wallet: Shutting it down means closing nonessential gov offices – from ones that report economic stats to the agencies that process federally-backed mortgages.
 That puts a stop to a lot of important biz.
 Including some public health operations.
 Yes, during a pandemic.
+Other important gov services that could come to a halt: national park maintenance, passport processing, food stamp distribution, and EPA inspections, to name a few.

 Essential gov employees – like air traffic controllers and border protection workers – still do their jobs, but may not get a paycheck until the shutdown ends.
 That hurts their bank accounts...and maybe even the economy.
 Because when a portion of the workforce can't afford to buy like normal, overall consumer spending (a big driver of economic growth) can drop.